uber-node/ringpop-node/docs/running_ringpop.md

 # Running Ringpop

+Learning how to incorporate Ringpop into your application.

 ## Running with tick-cluster
 tick-cluster is a utility located in the `scripts/` directory of the Ringpop repo that allows you to quickly spin up a Ringpop cluster of arbitrary size and test basic failure modes: suspending, killing and respawning nodes.